 Instead of having a network computer in the office or simply a paper file in the office, lawyers and law firms, with most practice management software, can store client files electronically.
 This means that the client files can be accessed anywhere.

 For many law firms with their practice management software, they are now able to grant access to clients to their own files online.
 This provides such a tremendous benefit for clients because they can login and access their file.
+This can reduce the need for a law firm to locate the physical file before calling the client back because the client is able to answer many of their own questions about the case status.

 With many cloud-based practice management software, the clients can then store and save electronically their case file.
 Clients can oftentimes upload important documents to their file for the viewing of their attorney.